T4g1/z14/README.md

 * .ban - Do the "Et on m'ban" sound effect
 * .drum - Do the "Ba dum tss" sound effect

+#### Dependancy

+* If the module Score Tracker is loaded, will play a drum effect when T4g1 got a bad score

 #### Config

 ```